ROCm/rocprofiler/README.md

 ## Support

-Please report in the Github Issues
+Please report in the Github Issues.

 ## Limitations